 Remember its always best to follow the general rule.
 Aim to provide enough feed to keep the fish eating for 10 minutes; 15 minutes for aggressive programs.
 Reduce feeding in the winter and before severe cold snaps, and take advantage of the warm days.
 In the spring and summer, watch the feeding time closely to ensure you don’t overfeed.

 Hopefully this info is helpful as you plan your hybrid striped bass stocking.
 Feel free to contact us if you’re considering hybrid striped bass for your pond.
-We provide a capacity analysis to ensure you don’t overstock or help developing a feed plan.
-So don’t fall for the hype, the chances are you don’t need to restock more brood fish. …You may need some high protein feed and functionally sterile hybrid striped bass that won’t contribute to your pond problems.
+We can provide a capacity analysis to ensure you don’t overstock or help develop a feed plan for your pond.
+And remember, don’t fall for the hype, the chances are you don’t need to restock more brood fish.
+A better option is to start using high protein feed and functionally sterile hybrid striped bass that won’t contribute to your pond problems.
 Newalla Fish Company